 I didn’t do any further study after year 12 and didn’t do tertiary education.
 Through AFMA I was able to use my membership and work experience as a segue into the course.
 I’ve wanted to do some kind of further study to have that solid education behind me, even though I’ve had a lot of experience in this kind of work.
 But there’s an attitude that you might not be able to cope with the extra workload, let alone actually grasp the information.

 I wanted to be able to provide a biography of experience and not having a qualification on there bugged me.
-Especially when reassuring customers that I know michelle-sonsee_leaseplanwhat I’m doing, it helps them feel better by having that qualification.
+Especially when reassuring customers that I know what I’m doing, it helps them feel better by having that qualification.
 I had a co-worker doing the same course and we occasionally worked together.

 It was quite seamless to set up and get going.
 The course is made of four units in business management, and all have a leaning toward fleet management which I do every day.
 Apart from the accounting unit I’m doing now, it’s all focused on the work I do based on a framework we use on regular basis anyway.
 So it’s good to fill in the gaps.